 Vasectomy reversal usually is performed through incisions on either side of the scrotum.

 Mobilisation of vas deferens

-The vas should be mobilised sufficiently to avoid any tension on the site of the anastomosis.
-After division of the vas deferens on either side of the vasectomy site the prepared ends are approximated; specialised clamp designed to facilitate approximation and anastomosis are extremely useful.
+The vas is then mobilised sufficiently to avoid any tension on the site of the anastomosis.
+After division of the vas deferens on either side of the vasectomy site the prepared ends are approximated using specialised clamps.
 The entire scarred portions of the vas above and below the vasectomy site should be excluded to ensure anastomosis of healthy tissue.
-In most instances the vasectomy does not require excision site and may be left in situ.
-If it is removed then care must be taken to ensure the completed anastomosis does not come in contact to an area that has been subject to diathermy used to eliminate bleeding in the process of excision.
-Diathermy should not be used on the opposing transected ends of the vas.
-To prevent damage to the vas and only precise microscopically directed diathermy is used to cauterize vessels located in the surrounding adventitia.
+In most instances the vasectomy site need not be excised but may be left in situ.

 Assessment of presence of sperm